Bernard Ingham

 Sir Bernard Ingham (21 June 1932 – 24 February 2023) was a British journalist and civil servant.
 He was Margaret Thatcher's chief press secretary throughout her time as Prime Minister of the United Kingdom from 1979 to 1990.

 Background

 Ingham was born in Halifax and was raised in Hebden Bridge, in the West Riding of Yorkshire.
-He left school at the age of 16 to join the Hebden Bridge Times newspaper, for whom he continued to write until 2013.
+He left school at the age of 16 to join the Hebden Bridge Times newspaper, for which he continued to write until 2013.
 He attended Bradford Technical College on day release as part of the studies required to qualify for the Certificate of Training for Junior Journalists, which he described as being "taken rather seriously in early post-war Britain".